GuilhermeCunha79/lapr2/docs/SprintC/US7/US7.md

 # 6. Integration and Demo

-* A new option on the Employee menu options was added.

-* Some demo purposes some tasks are bootstrapped while system starts.

 # 7. Observations